MP Estate Planning UK

 We give a simple four-step map you can reuse each year.
 Follow it to move from uncertainty to a clear, evidenced outcome.

-Step 1: Confirm whether the arrangement has a UK liability for the tax year.
-Look for small-income thresholds and records of distributions.
-If in doubt, note the figures and seek brief advice.
+Step 1: Confirm whether the trust has a UK tax liability for the tax year (6 April to 5 April).
+Check income against the £1,000 standard rate band and review whether any distributions were made.
+Consider whether any trust assets were disposed of, triggering a potential CGT liability.
+If in doubt, note the figures and seek brief specialist advice.

 A professional office setting showcases a detailed step-by-step overview of the HMRC trust tax payment process.
 In the foreground, a wooden desk is neatly arranged with a laptop open to a digital tax payment portal, surrounded by financial documents and a calculator.
 In the middle ground, a diverse group of three individuals in professional business attire—two adults discussing while pointing at a financial chart, and one writing notes—illustrate collaboration among trustees.
 The background features large windows with natural light streaming in, casting soft shadows, and a bookshelf filled with finance and tax-related literature.
 The atmosphere is calm and focused, evoking a sense of professionalism and clarity in navigating tax obligations.
 The image should be well-lit, using a warm color palette to create an inviting environment suitable for discussing financial matters.

-Step 3: Prepare figures and complete the correct return or form.
-Collect bank interest slips, dividend vouchers and rental schedules before you start the return.
-Keeping tidy source information reduces errors and rework.
+Step 3: Prepare figures and complete the correct return.
+Collect bank interest certificates, dividend vouchers, rental schedules and details of any trust expenses before you start the SA900.
+Keeping tidy source documents reduces errors and rework.
+If assets were sold during the year, gather acquisition costs, disposal proceeds and dates for the CGT calculations.

 Step 4: Pay the amount due by the deadline and keep evidence.
-Screenshots, bank confirmations and trustee minutes show who approved the pay tax action.
-Store these alongside the return for the end tax year.
+Bank confirmations, payment references and trustee minutes showing who approved the payment all matter.
+Store these alongside the return for the relevant tax year.

-“Plan backwards from key dates—31 January matters for online self assessment—and keep good records to avoid late charges.”
+“Plan backwards from key dates — 31 January matters for online Self Assessment — and keep good records to avoid late charges.
+Plan, don’t panic.”

-• Quick summary: check liability, confirm registration, prepare and file the return, then pay and evidence the amount.
+• Quick summary: check liability, confirm TRS registration, prepare and file the SA900 return, then pay and evidence the amount.

-• Remember that IHT events follow different rules and timing to annual returns.
+• Remember that IHT events (entry charges, ten-year charges, exit charges) follow different rules and timing to annual income tax returns — they are reported on form IHT100 and have their own separate deadlines.

 Registering the trust with the Trust Registration Service (TRS)

-Start by checking whether the arrangement must appear on the registration service — it makes future compliance simpler.
+Start by checking whether the trust must appear on the TRS — registration is now mandatory for virtually all UK express trusts, and completing it early makes future compliance far simpler.

 When registration is required